What support is available from the University?

 For advice on housing issues caused by the pandemic, you can visit our dedicated Covid-19 Housing page.

 I'm struggling financially because of the pandemic, is there any financial support available?

-If you're struggling financially and this is directly because of Covid-19, you can to apply to the University's hardship fund.
+You may be eligible for the University's hardship fund.
 This is a discretionary fund administered by Student Services.
-Information about the fund and the application are available on the Keele website and you can email email@example.com.
+Information about the fund and the application are available on the Keele website and you can email firstname.lastname@example.org.
 If you have a sudden emergency, you may also be able to get a small emergency loan from Student Services.